 There are different conventional and unconventional ways to earn CME credits.
 They include:

 Medical conferences fulfill a critical role in the continuing education of physicians and other allied health professionals.
 There are many functions that these conferences meet, including impacting new skills on attendees and enabling them to interact with peers.
 Physicians who attend live medical conferences tend to see improvement in healthcare delivery and patient outcomes.

 In the world of CME, there is a relatively new and convenient way to earn those coveted credits- webinars.
 The word “webinar” is short for web-based seminar.
 Attending a webinar is pretty much like attending a live seminar.
 The difference is that you gain access to a webinar virtually and not in person.
 Many CME webinars are free as they are usually sponsored by the organizations putting them on.
-There are many resources available to physicians for earning CME webinars, including the ACCME website, among others.
+There are many resources available to physicians for earning CME webinars, including the Accreditation Council for Continuing Medical Education (ACCME) website, among others.

 Free online programs